nosilver4u/easy-image-optimizer/readme.txt

 == Contact and Credits ==

-Written by Shane Bishop of [Exactly WWWW](https://ewww.io).
-ExactDN and HTML parsing classes based upon the Photon module from Jetpack.
+Written by Shane Bishop of [Exactly WWW](https://ewww.io).
+Special thanks to my [Lord and Savior](https://www.iamsecond.com/).
+Easy IO and HTML parsing classes based upon the Photon module from Jetpack.